-We have a range of services that deliver the ESDM to children, their families and professionals working in health and education.
+We have a range of services that deliver the ESDM to children, their families and educators working in Mainstream early childhood education and care settings.

 This ESDM Program is an intensive program targeting the skills needed by children with ASD to participate fully in everyday life and to be included effectively in a mainstream community education setting.

 This program facilitates the child’s learning, mastery and generalisation of:

 The focus of the intervention is to target individual goals that work towards the child’s inclusion into natural settings and bringing the child back into the social loop.